 Chairman of Board of Directors /

-Chairman of the Board of Executive Directors /
+Chairman of the Board of Executive

-Chief Executive Officer /
+Directors / Chief Executive Officer /

-Nomination and Remuneration Committee /
+Nomination and Remuneration Committee / Acting

-Acting Chief Financial Officer /
+Chief Financial Officer /

 Authorized Director /

-The person responsibility in Accounting
+The person assigned to take the highest responsibility in Accounting and Finance

-and Finance

 Age: 51

-- Ed.D. in Institutional Management, Pepperdine University - M.S.A. in Multinational Commerce, Boston University - B.A. in Mass Communication, Chulalongkorn University
+- Ed.D. in Institutional Management, Pepperdine University - · M.S.A. in Multinational Commerce, Boston University - B.A. in Mass Communication, Chulalongkorn University